 We Are Family

-Now I know this is not real life, but I do believe unconditional acceptance and love is what needs to be the foundation of every family.
-I am not at all saying I agree with everything the show does, but I love the principle of love and acceptance the characters promote.
+I am not at all saying I agree with everything this specific show does, but I love the principle of love and acceptance the characters promote.

 On this day, I cried as I watched this particular episode.